An Ironic Night at the Rock Opera

 “Can you hold it?”

 “No!
 It’s too strong!”

-A pause, then a question: "John, are you done with your chocolate milk?”
+A pause, then a question to my younger nephew: “Are you done with your chocolate milk?”

 “Well, can you finish it?”

-I'm in a complete fit of giggles at this point, but still manage to take the cup from John and dump the bit of chocolate milk remaining in it out the window.
+I was in a complete fit of giggles at this point, but still managed to take the cup and dump the bit of chocolate milk remaining in it out the window.

-Michelle expertly coaches Jackson through the “pee in a cup” process with little help from me, as I'm still finding the whole thing a tad amusing.
+My sister expertly coached her son through the “pee in a cup” process with little help from me, as I was still finding the whole thing a tad amusing.

-Neal and crew are able to let themselves into the house to cool off.
+My brother and his crew were able to let themselves into the house to cool off.

-And Jackon enjoys telling his teachers all about how he peed in a cup.
+And my nephew enjoyed telling his teachers all about how he peed in a cup.